-M-1, Annual Occurrence Rates

-M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds

-S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year

-S-2, Examples of Hurricane Loss Exceedance Estimates

-A-3, Hurricane Losses

-A-4, Hurricane Output Ranges

-A-5, Percentage Change in Hurricane Output Ranges

-A-7, Percentage Change in Logical Relationship to Hurricane Risk

-A-8, Hurricane Probable Maximum Loss for Florida
+- M-1.
+Annual Occurrence Rates - M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds - S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year - S-2, Examples of Hurricane Loss Exceedance Estimates - A-3, Hurricane Losses - A-4, Hurricane Output Ranges - A-5, Percentage Change in Hurricane Output Ranges - A-6, Logical Relationship to Hurricane Risk (Trade Secret Item) - A-7, Percentage Change in Logical Relationship to Hurricane Risk - A-8, Hurricane Probable Maximum Loss for Florida

 - 1. Specify the hurricane model version identification.
-If the hurricane model submitted for review is implemented on more than one platform, specify each hurricane model platform.
-Specify which platform is identifying the primary platform and the distinguishing aspects of each. verify Demonstrate how any otherthese platforms produce the same hurricane model output results, i.e., or are otherwise functionally equivalent as provided for in the "Process for Determining the Acceptability of a Computer Simulation Hurricane Model" in VI.
-Review by the Commission, subsection IJ.
-Review and Acceptance Criteria for Functionally Equivalent Hurricane Model Platforms, Item 2, under section VI.
+If the hurricane model submitted for review is implemented on more than one platform, specify each hurricane model platform identifying the primary platform and the distinguishing aspects of each.
+Demonstrate how these platforms produce the same hurricane model output results, i.e., are otherwise functionally equivalent as provided for in subsection J. Review and Acceptance Criteria for Functionally Equivalent Hurricane Model Platforms, Item 2, under section VI.
 Review by the Commission in the chapter "Process for Determining the Acceptability of a Computer Simulation Hurricane Model." - 2.
 Provide a comprehensive summary of the hurricane model.
 This summary should include a technical description of the hurricane model, including each major component of the hurricane model used to project loss costs and probable maximum loss levels for damage to insured residential property from hurricane events causing damage in Florida.
 Describe the theoretical basis of the hurricane model and include a description of the methodology, particularly the wind components, the vulnerability components, and the insured loss components used in the hurricane model.
 The description should be complete and must not reference unpublished work. - 3.
 Provide a flowchart that illustrates interactions among major hurricane model components. - 4.
 Provide a diagram defining the network organization in which the hurricane model is designed and operates. - 5.
-Provide detailed information on the hurricane model implementation on more than one platform, if applicable. - 4.6.
-Provide a comprehensive list of complete references pertinent to the hurricane model by standard grouping using professional citation standards. - 5.7.
+Provide detailed information on the hurricane model implementation on more than one platform, if applicable. - 6.
+Provide a comprehensive list of complete references pertinent to the hurricane model by standard grouping using professional citation standards. - 7.
 Provide the following information related to changes in the hurricane model from the previously-accepted hurricane model to the initial submission this year.